Giulia Civita Franceschi

 Giulia Civita Franceschi (Naples, 1870 – 27 October 1957) was an Italian educator.
-She directed from 1913 to 1923 kindergarten ship Caracciolo where 750 scugnizzi (underclass Neapolitan street children) were rescued and educated with her own method, becoming "citizens".
+From 1913 to 1928, she founded and educated street children of Naples on the kindergarten ship Caracciolo.
+750 scugnizzi (underclass Neapolitan street children) were rescued and educated with her own method, becoming "citizens".

-Her experience, before being shut down by fascism, was studied worldwide, including a visit from a Japan state delegation in the twenties; she's also called "the Montessori of the sea".
+Her experience, before being shut down by fascism, in 1928, was studied worldwide, including a visit from a Japan state delegation in the twenties; she's also called "the Montessori of the sea".

 An exhibition was opened on her story at the Sea Museum of Naples in 2009.

 The Caracciolo was a corvette built in 1869 and donated by the Italian navy in 1913.